James Green (wrestler)

-James Malcom Green Jr. (born December 19, 1992) is an American retired freestyle wrestler and graduated folkstyle wrestler who competes at 70 kilograms.
+James Malcom Green Jr. (born December 19, 1992) is an American freestyle wrestler and graduated folkstyle wrestler who competes at 70 kilograms.

 His most successful year came in 2017, when he placed second at the World Championships and the World Cup and claimed the Pan American Continental Championship and the US Open National Championship, as well as other international titles.
 In college, Green was a four-time NCAA Division I All-American and a Big Ten Conference champion (two-time finalist) for the Nebraska Cornhuskers.

+Green is currently assistant coach for the Virginia Tech Hokies.

 Background

 Green was born in Brooklyn, New York City, and was raised in Willingboro Township, New Jersey, by his Jamaican father and American mother, along with two sisters.
 His father had moved to the United States as a teenager and opened up a recording studio, where he helped upcoming music talent.
 In 2003, when James was 10 years of age, Green's father was shot and killed by one of the people he helped, whom he was arguing with about studio fees and money for rent.
 Green was shown wrestling by his father, who was also a beginner, and was motivated to continue in the sport despite the passing of the latter by Bob Acosta, a friend of Green Sr, who would drive him out of town to train and compete as the wrestling community was not big in South Jersey.
 Green's story was featured in the FloFilm "Who is James Green?".